-- •First, the district establishes student learning priorities for a given school year based on available data.
-These may be a continuation for multi-year improvement strategies or a new priority that emerges from achievement data. - •The administrator uses available data to craft an improvement plan for the school/area.
-This is done in collaboration with other stakeholders and includes a manageable set of clear student learning targets. - •The administrator chooses student learning priorities for her/his own evaluation that are (a) aligned to district priorities (unless the school is already doing well against those priorities) and (b) aligned with the school improvement plan. - The administrator chooses measures that best assess the priorities and develops clear and measurable SLOs for the chosen assessments/indicators (see the Administrator's SLO Handbook, SLO Form and SLO Quality Test). - •The administrator shares the SLOs with her/his evaluator, informing a conversation designed to ensure that: - The objectives are adequately ambitious. - There is adequate data that can be collected to make a fair judgment about whether the administrator met the established objectives. - The objectives are based on a review of student characteristics (e.g., mobility, attendance, demographic and learning characteristics) relevant to the assessment of the administrator against the objective. - The professional resources are appropriate to supporting the administrator in meeting the performance targets. - •The administrator and evaluator collect interim data on the SLOs to inform a midyear conversation (which is an opportunity to assess progress and, as needed, adjust targets) and summative data to inform summative ratings.
+- First, the district establishes student learning priorities for a given school year based on available data.
+These may be a continuation for multi-year improvement strategies or a new priority that emerges from achievement data. - The administrator uses available data to craft an improvement plan for the school/area.
+This is done in collaboration with other stakeholders and includes a manageable set of clear student learning targets. - The administrator chooses student learning priorities for her/his own evaluation that are - (a) aligned to district priorities (unless the school is already doing well against those priorities) and - (b) aligned with the school improvement plan. - The administrator chooses measures that best assess the priorities and develops clear and measurable SLOs for the chosen assessments/indicators.

+- The administrator shares the SLOs with her/his evaluator, informing a conversation designed to ensure that: - The objectives are adequately ambitious. - There is adequate data that can be collected to make a fair judgment about whether the administrator met the established objectives. - The objectives are based on a review of student characteristics (e.g., mobility, attendance, demographic and learning characteristics) relevant to the assessment of the administrator against the objective. - The professional resources are appropriate to supporting the administrator in meeting the performance targets. - The administrator and evaluator collect interim data on the SLOs to inform a mid-year conversation (which is an opportunity to assess progress and, as needed, adjust targets) and summative data to inform summative ratings.